 While the noodles are cooking, brown the meat in a skillet and after it is browned and drained of excess oil, add all the other ingredients except the sour cream and let them simmer for 10 minutes.
-Now stir in the sour cream, serve over the noodles, and sprinkle with extra paprika.
+Now stir in the sour cream, serve over the noodles, and sprinkle with extra paprika and chopped parsley.

 Martha Wild King, M. Ed., Author